Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Ensemble Based-Data Assimilation

+In distance-based localization, the $(i,k)$th entry of the localization matrix $\R$, denoted as $r_{ik}$, is computed using a compactly supported correlation function that depends on the distance between the $i$th model parameter and the $k$th data point.
+In practical reservoir applications, the Gaspari-Cohn correlation function \citep{gaspari:99} is commonly used.
+This function requires the specification of a critical length, which defines the region around each data location within which updates are applied and beyond which the influence tapers to zero.

+For parameters that do not have a direct spatial relationship with observations, alternative localization schemes are required.
+In this work, we adopt the pseudo-optimal taper function proposed by \citet{furrer:07} as the basis for the localization method developed herein.
+This taper function was chosen for its solid mathematical foundation and ease of implementation.
+Additionally, it was one of the best-performing methods in the evaluation by \citet{lacerda:19a}.

-In its traditional form, localization assumes that covariances between model parameters and data decrease with distance, using a Schur product between a correlation matrix with compact support and the estimated covariances.
-For non-local parameters that lack spatial relationships with observations, alternative localization schemes are required. \citet{furrer:07} derived a pseudo-optimal (PO) localization function for general covariance structures by minimizing term-by-term the norm of the difference between the true covariance and the localized estimate.
-The resulting expression for the $(i,k)$-th entry of the localization matrix $\mathbf{R} \in \mathds{R}^{N_m \times N_d}$ is given by:
+The pseudo-optimal localization scheme was derived by minimizing, term by term, the expected Frobenius norm of the difference between the true covariance matrix and its localized estimate.
+The resulting expression for the $(i,k)$th entry of the localization matrix $\mathbf{R}$ is given by

-where $c_{i,k}$ represents the covariance between the $i$-th model parameter and the $k$-th predicted data point, and $N_e$ is the ensemble size.
-In practice, $c_{i,k}$ is replaced by its ensemble estimate, and small values can be set to zero by introducing a threshold: